-As a matter of fact, the areas affected by ballistic fallout of past explosions are essentially characterized by past data, and they clearly are not axisymmetric.
 Physical reasons for these asymmetries should be investigated case by case.
-In general, the paroxysms appear able to re-shape the shallow conduits and craters more greatly and deeply than major explosions (Rittmann, 1931; 1933; Civico et al., 2021; 2024; Zuccarello et al., 2025), and this might significantly affect the trajectories of ballistics (e.g., Valentine et al. 2012; Taddeucci et al. 2013).
+In general, the paroxysms appear able to re-shape the shallow conduits and craters more greatly and deeply than major explosions (Rittmann, 1931; 1933; Salvatore et al., 2018; Civico et al., 2021; 2024; Zuccarello et al., 2025), and this might significantly affect the trajectories of ballistics (e.g., Valentine et al. 2012; Taddeucci et al. 2013).
 It should be noted that within the large paroxysms of Stromboli described in Bertagnini et al. (2011), which occurred in 1930 and in the 16th Century, a different nature of lithic clasts suggested the involvement of different portions of the upper conduit during the crater excavation.
+It is also important to consider that the widening and deepening of the craters can be the result of a structural collapse due to the possible drainage of the lava host in the volcano conduit preceding the explosion.

 With this respect, experimental studies on the craters obtained by several detonations showed that the depth of the explosion and of a pre-existing crater morphology can have a distinctive effect on the evolution of the craters and the consequent jet and dispersal of ballistic projectiles (Valentine et al., 2014; Graettinger et al., 2014).
 Furthermore, it was observed that experimental craters created by several detonations in layered aggregates, as in the case of Stromboli, can significantly differ from a single-blast (Sonder et al., 2015).
-These differences may be even more evident in the case of short-lived explosions such as major explosions and paroxysms occurring from sub-vertical or inclined shallow conduits, because the conduit and crater walls formed by each event are likely different from those existing before the same event (Valentine et al. 2015; Schmid et al., 2021; Sonder et al., 2022; Civico et al., 2021; 2024).
+These differences may be even more evident in the case of short-lived explosions such as major explosions and paroxysms occurring from sub-vertical or inclined shallow conduits, because the conduit and crater walls formed by each event are likely different from those existing before the same event (Valentine et al. 2015; Salvatore et al., 2018; Schmid et al., 2021; Sonder et al., 2022; Civico et al., 2021; 2024).

+Regarding the potential influence of prevailing winds on preferential ballistic dispersal directions, it should be noted that wind effects are implicitly incorporated into our estimates, because the dispersal sectors were defined from the observed ground positions of the ballistic projectiles.
+Although atmospheric winds can, under some conditions, significantly affect ballistic trajectories, their influence on Stromboli’s explosive activity appears to be relatively limited.
+As an illustrative example, based on studies investigating crosswind effects (e.g., Mastin, 2001; Saunderson, 2008; Bertin, 2017), under standard atmospheric conditions, a 5 m/s crosswind, which is typical of Stromboli, would produce a horizontal displacement of approximately 60-125 m for a 10-cm-diameter spherical lithic clast with a drag coefficient of 0.5 and a trajectory apex 500-1000 m above the source, as typical of a major explosion.
+Under the same conditions, the displacement would be approximately 155-210 m for a free fall from 3000-4000 m above the source, as it may be during a paroxysm.
+Based on the low-level wind field at Stromboli between 0 and 5 km elevation, reconstructed from the low-resolution reanalysis dataset of Mastin (2017), the prevailing winds are directed mainly toward the E and SE and therefore do not appear sufficient to explain the observed dispersal patterns.
+However, the pronounced topography of the volcano is likely to exert a substantial influence on the local wind field.
+A robust reconstruction of these local circulation patterns would require a dedicated study, which is beyond the scope of the present work.